 With 10+ years of classroom experience, I have experienced firsthand the benefits and the challenges of transitioning to teaching for proficiency.
 As a trained coach and presenter, it is my great joy to come alongside other teachers as they strive to connect with their students through the stories that they share.
+I strongly believe that building bridges with our students, our colleagues, and the world around us is critical to our common success.

 If you are located in the Southeast US (TN, KY, GA, AL) and are looking for training and mentorship as you seek to transition to an input-based classroom and/or strengthen the kind of input that you are already providing your students, I would be honored to help you achieve your goals.
+Please see a list of sample workshops below.

 Interested in hosting a workshop?
 Please contact me: